Mrhosendove/Mrhosendove/README.md

 <h1>Welcome!
 I'm Kwon, an <a href="https://linkedin.com/in/raekwon-brant95">IT Professional</a></h1>

-Thank You for chiming in, here is where you will find all of my recent projects that I've worked on.
-Please take a moment and view the work that I've put together for you.
+Thank You for chiming in.
+Here is where you will find all of my recent projects.
+Please take a moment to view the work that I've put together for you.
-All feedback and comments are welcome, I hope you enjoy!
+All feedback and comments are welcome, I hope you enjoy it!

 <h2>👨‍💻 Information Technology Projects:</h2>